 Internally, the CLI is made up of microservices: One in charge of seeding, internal databases, a metrics system, and an API gateway that powers the dashboard.
 In order to manage these microservices, we use Moleculer, a microservices framework for Node.js.
 You can launch the dashboard with this command

-With this microservice approach, you can deploy the permanent seeder on a small home computer like a Raspberry Pi or deploy it at scale on large server instances (e.g., DigitalOcean; find a setup script here).
+With this microservice approach, you can deploy the permanent seeder on a small home computer like a Raspberry Pi or deploy it at scale on large server instances (e.g., DigitalOcean; find an example setup script here).

 The permanent seeder software is ready to be deployed onto personal computers and servers across the world.
 In fact, we already deployed two on servers and one on a Raspberry Pi!